utdata/rwdir/docs/08-plots-more.md

 In this chapter, we will cover the following topics:

 - How to prepare and build a line chart
-- How to use themes to change the looks of al chart
+- How to use themes to change the looks of a chart
 - More about aesthetics in layers!
 - Faceting, or making multiple charts from the same data
 - How to save files
 - How to make interactive plots with `Plotly`

 ## Set up your notebook